 Resource agencies have become increasingly concerned about invasive plants in Alaska because of their potential to negatively impact wildlife habitat, recreational values, rare plant populations, and native plant species diversity.
 In addition, they can greatly increase land management costs as financial resources are diverted from other resource management needs to control the spread of invasive species.
 As a result, the Alaska Department of Natural Resources, in cooperation with the Division of Agriculture, is in the process of developing tools that relate to prevention, regulation, and enforcement of policies for prevention and control of the spread of invasive species (Graziano 2011).
 Tools already in place include the authority to declare pests, conduct inspections and quarantine infested areas and control (eradicate) infested areas.

-The results of the invasive plant study will help identify the extent to which the study area is at risk for the establishment of invasive plant species and the degree to which invasive plant management will be required.
+The results of the invasive plant study will help identify the extent to which the study area is at risk for the establishment of invasive plant species and the degree to which invasive plant management may be required.

 If the requestor is a not resource agency, explain any relevant public interest considerations in regard to the proposed study.